Agricultural Literacy Curriculum Matrix

 - Fill another Ziploc with the “resources” (see the Materials List).

-- Print or set up a computer/projector to project the Planet Zorcon PowerPoint to guide you through the following activity.
+- Print or set up a computer/projector to project the Planet Zorcon PowerPoint slides to guide you through the following activity.

 - Form cooperative-learning work groups of five students each.
 Have one student pick up a bag of materials, ID badges, spoons, and cups.
 Instruct the groups to select a badge with their “job title”—Project Director, Surveyor, Data Collector, Security, or Resource Specialist.